nickfree4437x/fullstack-chat-app/README.md

 2. Install dependencies for both frontend and backend.
 3. Set up the `.env` file with necessary environment variables (e.g., MongoDB URI).
 4. Run the development server to get started.

----

-Feel free to customize this description based on your app's specific features or functionality!